thezerobit/green-threads/README.markdown

 current thread to wait for the completion of the specified future and returns the values given to the future when it does.

+GET-JOIN-FUTURE (thread) Returns a future which will complete when the passed in thread completes.
+This provides a lower level way to join threads without using JOIN-THREAD which requires CL-CONT:WITH-CALL/CC.

 Example use of futures from (taken from tests):

 ```common-lisp